wq/django-data-wizard/README.md

 ```

 ### Custom Loader
 The default loaders support any file format supported by [wq.io] (Excel, CSV, JSON, and XML).
 Additional formats can be integrating by creating a [custom wq.io class] and then registering it with the wizard.
 For example, the [Climata Viewer] uses Django Data Wizard to import data from [climata]'s wq.io-based web service client.
-For example, the [Climata Viewer] uses [climata] classes to load data directly from third-party webservices.
 To do this, extend `data_wizard.loaders.BaseLoader` with a custom `load_io()` function that returns the data from wq.io:

 ```python
 # myapp/models.py